refactored-group/automaticffl-for-woocommerce/readme.txt

 = Is there a free trial? =

 Yes.
-Automatic FFL is $75/month with a 30-day free trial.
+Automatic FFL starts at $99/month with a 30-day free trial.
+Annual billing is available by request for $1,079/year; Firearms + Ammo is $164/month or $1,776/year.

 = Do you support BigCommerce or Magento? =